smart-football-table/smart-football-table-ledcontrol/README.md

 # Part list

-Beside the RGB LED stripe, the three wire (white/green/red) connection cable (JST) and a micro USB cable we used the following parts to build the TPM2 box.
+Beside the RGB LED strip, the three wire (white/green/red) connection cable (JST) and a micro USB cable we used the following parts to build the TPM2 box.

 | Amount | Description             | Price (china)  |
 | ------ | ----------------------- | -------------- |